Install and upgrade Azure Backup Server

 Using an on-premises server

-|Windows Server 2012 R2 and latest SPs||64 bit||Standard, Datacenter, Foundation|
+|Windows Server 2019||64 bit||Standard, Datacenter, Essentials|

-|Windows Storage Server 2012 and latest SPs||64 bit||Standard, Workgroup|
+|Windows Server 2016 and latest SPs||64 bit||Standard, Datacenter, Essentials|

 You can deduplicate the DPM storage using Windows Server Deduplication.
 Learn more about how DPM and deduplication work together when deployed in Hyper-V VMs.

 Azure Backup Server is designed to run on a dedicated, single-purpose server.
 You can't install Azure Backup Server on:

 - A computer running as a domain controller

 - A computer on which the Application Server role is installed